-Session initiation can be performed in one of the following ways:
+Session initiation occurs in one of the following ways:

 - By CICS during CICS initialization for sessions for which AUTOCONNECT(YES) or AUTOCONNECT(ALL) has been specified.
-See Chapter 13, "Defining links to remote systems," on page 143. - · By a request from the CICS master terminal operator. - · By the remote system with which CICS is to communicate. - By CICS when an application explicitly or implicitly requests the use of an intersystem session and the request can be satisfied only by binding a previously unbound session.
+See Chapter 13, "How to define connections to remote systems," on page 147. - By a request from the CICS master terminal operator. - By the remote system with which CICS is to communicate. - By CICS when an application explicitly or implicitly requests the use of an intersystem session and the request can be satisfied only by binding a previously unbound session.